About Us

 Royal Oak Hurdlow sister pub

-Just down the road from us, a 10 minute walk across the feilds or a mere 2 minute drive, is out sister venue; The Royal Oak.
+Just down the road from us, a 10 minute walk across the fields or a mere 2 minute drive, is the The Royal Oak.
 It is a cosy and traditional country pub serving great pub classics including pies, burgers, steaks and amazing Sunday dinners and it is definitely worth a visit!

 Their reputation speaks for itself and we would recommend booking ahead especially at weekends and school holiday times.